Chapter 7: Fells Point

 “And Keisha Rowland was upstairs.”

 “He didn’t plan for her.”
 The words tasted wrong even as he said them — a diagnosis, not a defense.
-“The logic has architecture, Maren.
+“The logic has reasoning, Maren.
 Not delusion.
 He looked at a building that had been killing people slowly for years and he decided to let it finish.
 Every institution between the housing authority and the U.S. Attorney had documented the problem and left it exactly where it was.
 He filled the gap.”

 “You sound like you understand him,” Maren said.
 Her voice careful — a probe, checking a wound for depth.

 “I do understand him.”
 He didn’t look away.
 “He assesses buildings for fire failure the same way I assess them for seismic failure.
 Same vocabulary.
-Same steady hands.
+Same locked hands.
 The difference is that I stop at the report and he struck a match.”

 “That’s not a small difference, Hank.”